 Change that 1 to be whichever screen you'd like it to appear on.
 You might need to try this a couple of times, and any time your setup changes.

-There's one more thing you have to change before you're ready to go.
+If you want to run in a window instead of full screen, there's one more thing you have to change before you're ready to go.
 Jump down to line 101 in the 'lightmonster' tab.
 There is a line that reads:

-size(1920, 1080, P3D);
+//size(1920, 1080, P3D);

 On the line next to it that says: